karakulahg/TEffectR/README.md

 ```

 9. The following core function applies filtering, TMM normalization, voom transformation and LM to the given raw count expression values, respectively.
 It takes four arguments: (i) raw gene counts, (ii) raw TE counts, (iii) a data frame containing user-defined covariates (e.g. tissue type, disease state), and (iv) the output of get_overlaps() function.
+When covariates are determined, one may include all the biological factors to see if they could explain the expression of the gene in conjuction with TE expression.
+However, one may as well only use the TE expression as the single predictor without the inclusion of further covariates.
+In this case, the covariates parameter takes NULL value.

 This function returns three outputs: (i) a tsv file containing the p-value of each model, significance level of covariates and associated adjusted R squared values, (ii) another tsv file containing log2(CPM) values of genes and TEs included in LM, and (iii) a group of diagnostic plots for each significant model (p < 0.05).

 ```